-We spend a great deal of time in our homes and in many ways they are an extension of our selves.
+We spend a great deal of time in our homes and in many ways they are an extension of ourselves.
 For this reason, the look and feel of a room should be considered.
-Shades are typically chosen by those who value design because there are more style options, colors, and fabrics to choose from.
-A window shade serves a function, but it can also match the style or décor of a particular room because of the fact that fabric is typically what most shades are made of.
+Shades are typically chosen by those who value design because there are many style options, colors, and fabrics to choose from.
+A window shade serves a function, but it can also enhance the style or décor of a particular room because of the fact that fabric is typically what most shades are made of.
 It is the softness of a fabric that differentiates it from a blind that is more often made of wood, aluminum, vinyl, or faux wood.
 A set of carefully selected shades can fit the aesthetic of an eighteenth-century gem just as well as it can match a home created in the modern style.
 Because blinds are more limited in this way, they force a reliance on other design aspects like furniture and décor in order to create appeal in a space.

 While the cost of labor for the installation of blinds and shades is about the same, it is fair to say that fabric shades will be more costly than blinds.
 Blinds are often made of less expensive material – wood, vinyl, aluminum or faux wood and that will result in a lower cost.
 Fabric shades have a higher cost for their raw materials so one can understand why they will cost more than blinds.
-Roman shades, for example, are more costly because of their unique appearance as well as the high-quality fabrics that they are made from.
+Roman shades, for example, are more costly because of their unique appearance, their manufacturing process, as well as the high-quality fabrics that they are made from.

 Ultimately, the choice between blinds and shades should come down to which of these factors are more central to the needs of each homeowner.
-We have many customers who use both in their homes, because their needs change from one room to the next.
+We have many customers who use both in their homes, because their needs differ from one room to the next.
 We will be happy to share our expertise and experience with you to help guide you through the process of selecting the proper window treatment.
 Visit our showroom in Farmingdale or call to set up a free shop-at-home appointment and allow us to share our knowledge with you.